santtu/santtu.github.io/_posts/2014-12-23-sauna-detour.md

 > My own children started getting into sauna about as soon as they could crawl (yes, getting into, not taken into).
 Typically small children stay in for shorter periods of time and/or sit on lower benches, but still, even babies often go to a sauna in Finland.
-But even my 4 year old kid is sitting on the topmost bench nowadays.
+Even my 4 year old kid is sitting on the topmost bench nowadays.

 (If you haven't been into a sauna, and ever get a chance, keep that in your mind: 4 year old kid, 70+℃ sauna, topmost bench — don't you dare